Preparing for divorce seems like the ultimate betrayal.

 Deal with Your Emotions First.

 Emotions drive divorce.
 Period.
-They drive every argument, and they cause most of the pain.
-The less you control your emotions, the more likely your divorce will spin out of control.
+They drive every argument, they fuel every court battle, and they cause most of the pain.
+The more you allow your emotions to run wild, the more likely your divorce will spin out of control.
 It really is that simple.

 Of course, controlling your emotions doesn’t mean that you have to transform yourself into a robot, or a Vulcan like Mr. Spock.
 Divorce is hugely emotional.
 No matter what you do, you’re going to lose it sometimes.
-But, if you have a therapist, or a support group, in place, at least you will have a mechanism to deal with your emotions.
+But, the more you can learn to keep your emotions in check, the less drama you will experience in your divorce.
+Because of that, the smartest thing you can do is to get yourself a therapist or a divorce coach, or join a support group, as soon as possible.
+If you do you will least have a mechanism in place to help you deal with your emotions.

 Divorce is a document-driven process.
-You are going to need to put together your income tax returns, W-2 forms, paycheck stubs, bank statements, credit card statements, and tons of other documents before your divorce is over.
+You are going to need to put together a small mountain of financial information in order to get through your divorce.
+(Sorry!)
+That includes gathering your income tax returns, W-2 forms, paycheck stubs, bank statements, credit card statements, and tons of other documents.
 What’s more, it’s not going to be enough to just dump those documents in a pile on your attorney’s desk.
-You’ve got to get all your documents organized.
+You’ve got to get all your documents organized too.

 The more you can organize your financial information for your attorney, the less money you will have to spend to have your attorney organize that information for you.
 The problem is that, when you’re going through a divorce, you’re distracted.
 You can’t focus.
 Everything takes longer.
 So, the more organized you can be going into your divorce, the more grief you will save yourself during your divorce.